 Care for Stroke Recovery

-A trained Amada caregiver who understands what a senior recovering from a stroke is going through can help reduce the risks of reoccurence.
+Do you need help with stroke care for a senior loved one?
+A trained Amada caregiver who understands what senior stroke survivors are going through can help reduce the risks of recurrence.

-Caring for a senior loved one who suffered a stroke will challenge the strongest of families, as recovery can involve many variables, take years to achieve and come with many side effects and setbacks.
+Caring for a senior loved one who suffered a stroke will challenge the strongest of families, as the rehabilitation process can involve many variables, take years to achieve and come with many side effects and setbacks.
 Post-stroke depression is common, with 30 to 50 percent of senior patients experiencing this debilitating condition.

-The personalized care provided by a trained Amada Senior Care caregiver can ease some of the stress that falls on family members as they consider options: Can the home be modified to meet their senior loved one’s new physical needs?
-How do they help their loved one effectively manage anti-stroke and other medications?
-What can be done to lessen stroke complications and prevent reoccurence?
+The personalized care provided by a trained Amada Senior Care home caregiver can ease some of the stress that falls on family members as they consider options: Can the home be modified to meet their senior loved one’s new physical needs?
+How can family caregivers help their loved one effectively manage anti-stroke and other medications?
+How will you manage trips to occupational therapy, physical therapy and doctors’s appointments?
+What can be done to lessen stroke complications and prevent reoccurrence?

-Whether for a few hours a day or full-time, an Amada caregiver can help senior stroke patients navigate lifestyle changes, which might include dressing, bathing, exercising and other Activities of Daily Living (ADLs) that have become difficult.
-Then there’s the emotional support an Amada caregiver provides to ensure a smooth transition to in-home care while the stroke patient journeys through various stages of recovery and rehabilitation.
+Whether for a few hours a day or full-time, an Amada caregiver can help senior stroke patients navigate lifestyle changes in their own home, which might include dressing, personal care needs such as bathing, exercising and other Activities of Daily Living (ADLs) that have become difficult.
+Then there’s the emotional support a professional caregiver from Amada provides to ensure a smooth transition to in-home care while the stroke patient journeys through various stages of recovery and rehabilitation.

 Because of their training, Amada caregivers:

-• Know how important it is to reduce risks for stroke reoccurrence by helping the senior keep on schedule for prescribed medications, follow a healthy diet and get plenty of exercise.
+- Know how important it is to reduce risk factors for stroke recurrence by helping the senior keep on schedule for prescribed medications, follow a healthy diet to support healthy blood pressure, and get plenty of exercise.

-• Are alert to physical and mental changes in their senior stroke clients, including any decline in their motor skills, speech or self-care habits, etc., and report these changes to their families.
+- Are alert to physical and mental changes in their senior stroke clients, including any decline in their motor skills, slurred speech or self-care habits, etc., and report these changes to their family members.

-• Know how to help senior patients avoid falls (a common occurence following a stroke) and how important it is to report both minor and serious falls to the family for possible treatment.
+- Know how to help senior patients avoid falls (a common occurrence following a stroke) and how important it is to report both minor and serious falls to the family for possible treatment.